Kiioraa/Retirement-Haven/README.md

 -----------------
 # Data Transformation / Cleaning
 The data transformation and cleaning process involved utilizing the Power Query Editor for efficient cleansing.
-I also extracted category-assigned data points from the web, which were subsequently placed into an Excel file before importing them into Power BI.
+I also extracted category-assigned data points from the web, which I subsequently placed into an Excel file before importing them into Power BI.

 Screenshot is provided below.